top of page

 It is not only out of school where the children get to experience lots of fun learning opportunities.
 In Year 5, the opportunities for learning are endless and include:

-• Biome creation in Geography
+• Biomes in Geography

-• Our Best Book in Reading
+• Creating Reading journals in Reading

 • Sports Clubs and Competitions in P.E